Last updated: April 2024

 Housing

 Housing, depending on the length of your stay, will also be an expense to look out for.
 If you plan to stay in Hawaii for less than a month, Airbnb or VRBO will be your two best options to look into.
 However, if you plan on staying for a month or longer, I’d recommend you check out Furnished Finder.
-It’s a website geared towards travel nurses, but other traveling professionals are able to use it as well.
+It’s a website geared towards travel nurses, but other traveling professionals can use it as well.

 Transportation

-If you’ve ever been on vacation before, another massive expense you’ve probably experienced before is your rental car.
+If you’ve ever been on vacation before, you’ve probably experienced the massive expense of renting a car.
 Unfortunately, renting a car on the island will cost you around the same as your monthly rent.
-My suggestion to help lower your cost, is to either rent local or use Discount Hawaii Car Rental.
+My suggestion to lower your cost is to either rent local or use Discount Hawaii Car Rental.
+They not only offer the best pricing options but also partner with rental companies such as Alamo, Avis, Budget, Dollar, Enterprise, Payless, and Thrifty.

 Groceries